wiseman-timelord/WiseRain/README.md

 # WiseRain

 ### Status : Beta
-After leaving the given panels on for hours there will likely be a hard-crash, it happens a lot less with the bandwidth monitor panel disabled but still happens; I am currently testing some updates, they have been uploaded but no release yet...
+After leaving the given panels on for hours it was causing a hard-crash, it happened a lot less with the bandwidth monitor panel disabled, but still happened; I am currently testing some updates, they are present in v1.10...
-- Rainmeter and/or PowershellRM and/or some Powershell Cmdlets used, are not designed to be spammed with stop/start commands.
-Solution - have made timers odd numbers, Monitor=5s, System=9s and Network=13s, there will be less clashing.
+- Have made timers odd numbers, Monitor=5s, System=9s and Network=13s, for less clashing.
-- Variables causing issues with other processes.
-Solution - have ensured the variables are all unique with a 3 letter/number hash at end.
+- Have ensured the variables are all unique with a 3 letter/number hash at end.

 ## Development
 Here are some possible directions for development...